jsvine/WRIT1-CE9741/_posts/weeks/week-09.md

 ### What we'll cover

-- Building basic charts with HTML and CSS.
+- Common geodata formats: Shapefiles, KML, and GeoJSON.
-- Throwing in some JavaScript magic.
+- Mapping with Fusion Tables.
-- Using basic JavaScript charting libraries.
+- Mapping with JavaScript.

 ### Post-class assignments